p-Adic open string amplitudes with Chan-Paton factors coupled to a constant B-field: Introduction

 \section{Introduction}

 The deep connections between $p$-adic analysis and physics are a natural consequence of the emergence of ultrametricity in physics, which means the occurrence of ultrametric spaces in physical models, see e.g. \cite{Dragovivh et al,Vol,Volovich1,Ramal et al,V-V-Z,Khrennikov,KKZuniga,Varadarajan,Zuniga-LNM-2016} and the references therein.
-The existence of a Planck length implies that the spacetime considered as a topological space is completely disconnected, the points (which are the connected components) play the role of spacetime quanta. \ This is precisely the Volovich conjecture on the non-Archimedean nature of the spacetime below the Planck scale, \cite{Vol,Volovich1}, \cite[Chapter 6]{Varadarajan}.
-On the other hand, the paradigm in physics of complex systems (for instance proteins) asserting that the dynamics of a such system can be modeled as a random walk on the leaves on a rooted tree (a finite ultrametric space), which is constructed from the energy landscape.
+The existence of a Planck length implies that the spacetime considered as a topological space is completely disconnected.
+The points (which are the connected components) play the role of spacetime quanta.
+This is precisely the Volovich conjecture on the non-Archimedean nature of the spacetime below the Planck scale, \cite{Vol,Volovich1}, \cite[Chapter 6]{Varadarajan}.
+Ultrametric spaces have also appeared in models of complex systems.
+A central paradigm in the physics of \ certain complex systems (for instance proteins), asserts that the dynamics of such systems can be modeled as a random walk over the leaves of a rooted tree.
+This tree is a finite ultrametric space constructed out of the energy landscape.
 Mean-field approximations of these models drive naturally to models involving $p$-adic numbers, see e.g. \cite{KKZuniga,Zun-JPA,Zun-Nonlinearity,Zuni-ANOA}, and the references therein.

 In the last forty years, the above mentioned ideas have motivated many developments in quantum field theory and string theory, see e.g. \cite{Dragovivh et al,Hlousek:1988vu,Brekke:1993gf,V-V-Z}, and more recently, \cite{Gubser:2016guj,Heydeman:2016ldy,Gubser:2016htz,Dutta:2017bja,Gubser:2017qed,Mendoza-Martinez:2018ktr,Jepsen:2018dqp,Stoica:2018zmi,Gubser:2018cha,Heydeman:2018qty,Hung:2018mcn,Parikh:2019ygo,Huang:2019nog,Hung:2019zsk} .